tianxia56/deepsweep_simulator/README.md

 # DeepSweep Simulator Showcase (Local Execution)

-This repository provides a showcase for running a series of simulation and analysis steps, originally designed for a cluster environment, on a local machine in a linear fashion.
+This repository provides a showcase for generating simulated genotypes and compute population genetics statistics to detect selective signatures, originally designed for a cluster environment, on a local machine in a linear fashion.

 ## Requirements